SoQal: Selective Oracle Questioning for Consistency Based Active Learning of Cardiac Signals: Experimental Design

 \subsection{Hyperparameters}

-For all experiments, we chose the number of MC samples \textit{T} = 20 to balance between computational complexity and accuracy of the approximation of the version space.
-We acquire unlabelled instances at pre-defined epochs during training which we refer to as acquisition epochs, $\tau = 5n$, $n \in \mathbb{N}^{+}$.
+For all experiments, we chose the number of MC samples $T = 20$ to balance between computational complexity and accuracy of the approximation of the version space.
+During training, we acquire unlabelled instances at pre-defined epochs (acquisition epochs), $\tau = 5n$, $n \in \mathbb{N}^{+}$.
 During each acquisition epoch, we acquire $b = 2\%$ of the remaining unlabelled instances.
-We also investigate the effect of such hyperparameters on performance (see Appendices~\ref{appendix:impact_of_mcsamples}-\ref{appendix:impact_of_aqinterval}).
-When experimenting with tracked acquisition functions, we chose the temporal period, $\Delta t=1$.
-For the CIFAR10 experiments, we chose \textit{T} = 5, $\tau = 2n$, and $b = 10\%$.

-\textbf{Selective Oracle Questioning.} Recall that we delegate selective oracle questioning to the network only when $\mathcal{D}_{H} \geq S$.
-Given $\mathcal{D}_{H}$'s increasing trend during training (see Fig.~\ref{fig:hellinger_distance}), we chose $S=0.15$ to balance between the reliability of the proxy and the independence of the network from an oracle.
-We also explore the sensitivity of SoQal to this choice of $S$.
+We investigate the effect of such hyperparameters on performance in Appendices~\ref{appendix:effect_of_mcsamples}-\ref{appendix:effect_of_aqinterval}.
+When experimenting with tracked acquisition functions, we chose the temporal period, $\Delta t=1$, calculating the acquisition function at each epoch of training.
+Given the increasing trend of $D_{H}$ during training (see Fig.~\ref{fig:hellinger_distance}), we chose $D_{H} \geq S = 0.15$ to balance between the reliability of the proxy and the independence of the network from an oracle.